JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

 [//]: # (title: Use a Kotlin Gradle project as a CocoaPods dependency)

-You can use a Kotlin Multiplatform project with native targets as a CocoaPods dependency.
+To use a Kotlin Multiplatform project with native targets as a CocoaPods dependency, [complete the initial configuration](native-cocoapods.md#set-up-an-environment-to-work-with-cocoapods).
 You can include such a dependency in the Podfile of the Xcode project by its name and path to the project directory containing the generated Podspec.

 This dependency will be automatically built (and rebuilt) along with this project.
 Such an approach simplifies importing to Xcode by removing a need to write the corresponding Gradle tasks and Xcode build steps manually.